leeboardtools/LBjGnashPlugin/README.md

 If you do not specify lots in a Sell Shares transaction, the oldest shares will be sold first.

-### Annual % Column
+### Annual % Return Column
-The Annual % column provides an estimate of the annual rate of return of the security.
+The Annual % Return column provides an estimate of the annual rate of return of the security.
 This is a multi-step process.

 For any given security lot, there is the market value of the lot, the cost basis of the lot, and the date of the cost basis.
 From this information compound annual growth rate (CAGR) is computed for the column's date: